City-of-Helsinki/drupal-module-helfi-navigation/README.md

 2. Run `drush cron`.
    - After that you can run `docker compose logs app` to see possible exceptions or if menu sync cron succeeded.
 3. Go to Etusivu and run drush cr.
-The navigations should have been updated based on your changes you made
+The navigations should have been updated based on the changes you made
 4. Instances should fetch the menus from Etusivu and update the related blocks after `drush cr` and page refresh.